-Bold design in vivid colors that work for all present giving.
+Bold design in vivid colors that work for all present-giving.
 The grid on the back makes it easy to cut accurately.
 Sets are available in 5 color and pattern combinations.
-Thick paper.
+Thick material.

-Lots of imaginative uses for good old brown paper, tied up with string.
-Doubles up as mailing paper wrap.
-Thicker, higher quality than butcher paper.
-Eco-friendly and made in the USA.
+Lots of imaginative uses for good old brown classic; can be tied up with string.
+Doubles up uses for mailing.
+Thicker and higher-quality than butcher paper.
+Eco-friendly and made in the U.S.

 Before we delve into the specifics, let’s take a look at what wrapping paper is.
-Most wrapping paper on today’s market is made of softwood pulp that’s been bleached and inked.
+Most wrapping paper available today is made of softwood pulp that’s been bleached and inked.
 However, there are variations on this.
-You might buy kraft paper, which is unbleached and thicker than standard wrapping paper, or tissue paper, which is thinner and more fragile.
-And there’s recycled wrapping paper, which is produced by grinding up waste paper, mixing it with pulp, and remanufacturing it.
+You might select kraft paper, which is unbleached and thicker than standard wrapping paper, or tissue paper, which is thinner and more fragile.
+There’s also recycled wrapping paper, which is produced by grinding up waste paper, mixing it with pulp, and remanufacturing it.

 Classic wrapping paper: This is the type of paper most people visualize when they think of gift wrap.
 You’ll find standard wrapping paper in a variety of thicknesses.
 Thinner paper is cheaper, and it tears easily.
 If you’re wrapping a gift with sharp edges, you’ll want to avoid thin wrapping paper.
 Thick paper usually costs more, but it’s far less likely to tear, and it emanates an air of quality.